a7madgamal/sfe-tech-task/_AI/task_details.md

 - [x] 2.2 Route protection
   - [x] 2.2.1 Implement route guards using a functional CanActivate guard (not class-based), leveraging Angular's inject() API for DI.
 This approach follows the latest Angular best practices for route protection.
 - [x] 2.3 Implement login submit logic: call AuthService.login; on success, store token and redirect to user management list; on failure, show an error message.
+- [ ] 2.4 Implement logout button for the user list page

 ### 3. User Management